rev-net/memo/pitch.md

 Technological breakthroughs push entrepreneurs, capital providers, and regulators to create and use new financial structures that fit the contours of progress.
 It isn't a coincidence that [joint-stock companies](https://en.wikipedia.org/wiki/Joint-stock_company) were the defining structure of the mercantile era, that [limited liability corporations](https://www.jstor.org/stable/764920) played the same role during the Industrial Revolution, or that today's Silicon Valley startups are defined by the use of broad-based equity compensation like [Y-Combinator's Safe financing documents](https://www.ycombinator.com/documents/).[^1]

 This decade has seen major progress across many technological domains.
 Some of these domains, like genomics, are well-served by traditional corporate-stock models.
-But for many internet-native businesses, and especially cryptocurrency projects innovating on money and contracts, traditional models have clear shortcomings for entrepreneurs, consumers, and capital providers alike.
+But for many internet-native businesses, especially crypto projects who champion open source and are innovating on internet-based contracts, traditional models have clear shortcomings for entrepreneurs, consumers, and capital providers alike.
 Several major players, like Uniswap, ENS, Maker, and Compound have tried to address these shortcomings by combining standard for-profit companies with tradable tokens and experimental govrenance structures like DAOs.
 In practice, this has often lead to mixed results and awkward dynamics between a tokens governance and market.[^2]

 When even these combined structures fall short, it's often due to a lack of transparency, misguided expectations, or misaligned incentives.
 We need a better structure.